-Progressive lubrication System
+Progressive lubrication system

-These are due to the fact that only one main line, simple pumps and distributors are needed.
+This is due to the fact that only one main line, simple pumps and distributors are needed.

 Nevertheless, the progressive lubrication system has proved itself on the market and has already become standard in many application fields.